 With so much focus on COVID-19, many pharmacists may not realize how quickly state legislatures and payers have broadened their coverage for pharmacist clinical services over the past year.
 As awareness of the broad impact that pharmacists are making in rural and urban communities has increased, both changing regulations and new payer opportunities have enabled pharmacists to expand their scope of practice and improve access to clinical services.

 Below is a map that outlines some of the key clinical services allowed by pharmacist in each state.

-Now here’s the both the good and bad news: this map will be outdated almost immediately.
-States are adding new services and expanding provider status at a rapid pace.
+This map will be outdated almost immediately, which is both good and bad news.
+States are adding new services and expanding pharmacist provider status at a rapid pace.